bioinformaticsdotca/Metagenomics_2018/integrated_assignment.md

 mammalian stool samples from the Shubenacadie Wildlife Park in Nova Scotia, Canada.
 This data was published as part of [this paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0189404).
 We'll be processing the raw 16S data using the commands you learned yesterday.
-To save time, we'll be analyzing the output of HUMAnN2 and MetaPhlAn2 instead of processing the raw shotgun metagenomics data.
+To save time, you'll be starting with output files from each pipeline rather than raw FASTQs.

 # 16S rRNA Gene Analyses